The Boxtrolls: Plot

-At a ball held to commemorate the purchase of a giant cheese wheel called the Briehemoth, Eggs tries to confront Portley-Rind, but is confronted by Snatcher (disguised as a woman named "Madame Frou-Frou").
-Whilst trying to avoid Snatcher, Eggs inadvertently knocks the cheese wheel into a river.
-Eggs announces himself to the party as the Trubshaw Baby, but no one believes him, including Portley-Rind, who is too upset about losing the cheese wheel.
+At a ball held to commemorate the purchase of a giant cheese wheel called the Briehemoth, Eggs tries to reveal his identity to Portley-Rind, but is confronted by Snatcher, who is disguised as a woman known as Madame Frou-Frou.
+While trying to avoid Snatcher, Eggs inadvertently knocks the cheese wheel into a river.
+He announces himself as the baby, but Portley-Rind does not believe him.

-Eggs tries to persuade the remaining Boxtrolls to flee for their own safety, but unknowingly demoralizes them.
-Snatcher digs into their caves with his new machine and captures them all.
-Eggs awakens to find his father, Herbert Trubshaw, alive and imprisoned beside him.
-He sees the Boxtrolls stacked in a crusher and begs them to leave their boxes and run, but they are seemingly killed by the crusher.
+He tries to persuade the remaining Boxtrolls to flee, but unknowingly demoralizes them.
+Snatcher digs into their caves with his new exterminating machine and captures them all.
+Eggs awakens in a cage to discover that his father Herbert is still alive and imprisoned beside him, having gone insane following being hung upside-down for ten years by Snatcher.
+He sees the Boxtrolls stacked in a crusher and begs them to stand up for themselves, but they are seemingly killed by the crusher.

-Snatcher drives his machine to Lord Portley-Rind's house, shows him the flattened boxes as proof of the Boxtrolls' extinction, and demands Portley-Rind's white hat in exchange for killing the last Boxtroll, which is actually Eggs disguised.
-The Boxtrolls, who have escaped from the crusher, free Eggs while Herbert reveals himself, causing Portley-Rind and the citizens to realize that Snatcher lied to them.
-With his plot exposed, Snatcher tries to take Portley-Rind's hat by force; two of his henchmen, Mr. Trout and Mr. Pickles, turn against him and help the Boxtrolls disable the machine, which falls on Snatcher's right-hand man Mr. Gristle and crushes him to death.
-Eggs and Snatcher are thrown clear and land on the recovered Briehemoth, which sets off Snatcher's cheese allergy and causes him to swell to a grotesque monstrous size.
-He then holds Winnie hostage and forces Lord Portley-Rind to give up his hat in exchange for her safety, but eventually explodes after eating one last tiny cheese piece.
+Snatcher drives his machine to Lord Portley-Rind's house, shows him the flattened boxes as evidence of the Boxtrolls' extinction, and demands Portley-Rind's white hat in exchange for killing the final Boxtroll, which is actually Eggs disguised.
+The Boxtrolls, who have escaped from the crusher by leaving their boxes, arrive to free Eggs while Herbert reveals himself, causing Portley-Rind and the citizens to realize that Snatcher had lied to them.
+Snatcher tries to take Portley-Rind's hat by force while two of his henchmen, Mr. Trout and Mr. Pickles, decide to turn against him.
+Eggs and the Boxtrolls manage to disable the machine, which crushes Snatcher's right-hand man, Mr. Gristle, to death.
+Eggs and Snatcher are thrown clear and land on the recovered Briehemoth.
+This causes Snatcher to swell to a grotesque, monstrous size.
+Because of this, he holds Winnie hostage and forces Lord Portley-Rind to give up his hat in exchange for her safety, but eventually explodes after eating a piece of a rare cheese.

-With Snatcher dead and his plot foiled, the townspeople and Boxtrolls agree to form a peaceful coexistence with each other.
-Winnie tells the tale of Snatcher's end to a crowd while Fish, Eggs and Herbert drive off in one of Herbert's contraptions.
+Now that the townspeople know that Boxtrolls are peaceful, both sides agree to form a peaceful coexistence with each other.
+Herbert, recovering from his ordeal, catches up with Eggs after being separated from his son for so long.